joe0x5a/DIY-5G-Router/README.md

 This should have forced the phone to always chose USB Tethering.

-At this point in the configuration you  should have a OpenWrt Router which will work via the Ethernet interface of the  Raspberry Pi.
-To  have more than one wire device  connected to the OpenWrt router, connect a switch to the Raspberry Pi ethernet interface
+At this point in the configuration you  should have an OpenWrt router which will work via the Ethernet interface of the  Raspberry Pi.
+To  have more than one wire device  connected to the OpenWrt router, connect a switch to the Raspberry Pi ethernet interface.

+## Configure WiFi Access Point

 ## Configure Wireguard